-What also helped me find my confidence on the ice was the mix of pop music they would pump through the speakers inside the rink.
-One song that seemed to have played on heavy rotation was Belinda Carlisle's "Heaven Is A Place On Earth."
+What also helped me find my confidence on the ice was the mix of pop music the DJ would pump through the speakers inside the rink.
+One song on heavy rotation at the time was Belinda Carlisle's "Heaven Is A Place On Earth."
 The playful vocals of the former Go-Gos frontwoman had a hold on me.
 I couldn't get it out of my head.
 The empowering chorus got me pumped.
 I skated faster and faster around the rink, my eyes focused on what was ahead of me, my ears absorbing the synths and lyrics.
-My feet stopped throbbing with pain.
+My feet stopped throbbing.
 I soared across the ice, determined, inspired, invincible.

 This wasn't the first time my head was filled with a fantasy musical number.
 Since the age of 6 (as far back as I can remember), whenever I heard a particular tune, I've always had a tendency to daydream about music videos in which I, or friends of mine, would take center stage.
-You know, like when Renee Zellwegger's Roxie Hart fantasized about singing "All That Jazz" in the opening scene of Chicago...or when Christina Aguilera's Ali pictured herself covered in diamonds in the first act of Burlesque.
+You know, like when Renee Zellwegger's Roxie Hart imagined herself singing "All That Jazz" in the opening scene of Chicago...or when Christina Aguilera's Ali pictured herself covered in diamonds in the first act of Burlesque.
 I envisioned my elementary school classmates performing in elaborate sequences to songs that included George Michael's "Careless Whisper," Tiffany's "I Think We're Alone Now," and of course, Madonna's "Like a Prayer."

 It's no secret that songs have a way of taking us back to particular moments in time - weddings, first dates, high school dances, the first time you rode in your mom's new car...and I have plenty mentally filed away that come out every so often when I hear a certain melody, beat, or lyric.
 For instance...

 Amy Grant's "Every Heartbeat" takes me back to the summer of 1993 during which I spent two weeks at Campus Kids, an overnight summer camp based on a small college campus somewhere in Pennsylvania (hence the name).
 Armed with an ancient tape cassette player and a snazzier-looking Aiwa portable player, I replayed the song over and over - on the bus ride there, in my room (which I adorned with a Jurassic Park poster) and anywhere else I could.
 My roommates included a socially awkward 13-year-old who violently tossed and turned in his sleep and a chubby Hispanic kid who made the mistake of swallowing a cup full of mouthwash and burning his esophagus one morning.
-Fun times.

 "All That She Wants" by Ace of Base - Eighth grade.
 Jeanette Tanner's birthday party.
-I first heard this song with the rest of my classmates at Westchester, the nightclub Jeanette's family had rented out for the occasion.
+I first heard this song with the rest of my classmates at Westchester, the nightclub her family had rented out for the occasion.
 My obsession grew shortly thereafter.
 "Don't Turn Around" became a prominent track on the first mixtape I ever made later that summer.